jason1642/social-media-app/README.md

 ## Overview

-_**Reddit 0.2** is a website containing a collection of user forums in the form of a title + summary post or title + image
+_**Reddit 0.2** is a website containing a collection of user forums in the form of a title + summary post with an optional image.
+Other users can also comment on a post.

 ### Core Features